miladrahimi/singet/README.md

 ### Redirection

 The requested URL might return an HTTP redirection response.
 In this case, the proxy behaves based on the `redirection` parameter or its default behavior when the parameter is not present.
 You can pass this parameter to the app this way:

 ```
 [host]:[port]/?url=[url]&redirection=[value]
 ```

-#### Default behaviour
+#### Default

 The default behavior is returning the response with no manipulation.
-For example, if the request was `http://proxy.com/?url=https://google.com` the response would be a redirection to `https://www.google.com`.
+For example, if the request was `http://proxy.com/?url=https://google.com` the response would be a standard redirection to `https://www.google.com`.

 #### follow